Low back pain

-The symptoms of low back pain usually improve within a few weeks from the time they start, with 40–90% of people recovered by six weeks.
 Normal activity should be continued as much as the pain allows.
 Initial management with non-medication based treatments is recommended.
 Non–medication based treatments include superficial heat, massage, acupuncture, or spinal manipulation.
 If these are not sufficiently effective, NSAIDs are recommended.
 A number of other options are available for those who do not improve with usual treatment.
-Opioids may be useful if simple pain medications are not enough, but they are not generally recommended due to side effects, including high rates of addiction, accidental overdose and death.
+Opioids do not significantly reduce acute or chronic back pain and are not recommended in chronic low back pain due to the lack of benefit and risks of harm.
+Opioids carry a risk of side effects such as high rate of addiction, accidental overdose and death.
 Surgery may be beneficial for those with disc-related chronic pain and disability or spinal stenosis.
 No clear benefit of surgery has been found for other cases of non-specific low back pain.
 Low back pain often affects mood, which may be improved by counseling or antidepressants.
-Additionally, there are many alternative medicine therapies, but there is not enough evidence to recommend them confidently.
+Alternative medicine therapies do not carry enough evidence to recommend them.
 The evidence for chiropractic care and spinal manipulation is mixed.

 Approximately 9–12% of people (632 million) have low back pain at any given point in time, and nearly 25% report having it at some point over any one-month period.
 About 40% of people have low back pain at some point in their lives, with estimates as high as 80% among people in the developed world.
 Low back pain is the greatest contributor to lost productivity, absenteeism, disability and early retirement worldwide.
 Difficulty with low back pain most often begins between 20 and 40 years of age.
-Women and older people have higher estimated rates of lower back pain and also higher disability estimates.
+Women and older people have higher estimated rates of low back pain and also higher disability estimates.
 Low back pain is more common among people aged between 40 and 80 years, with the overall number of individuals affected expected to increase as the population ages.
-According to the World Health Organization in 2023, lower back pain is the top medical condition world-wide from which the most number of people world-wide can benefit from improved rehabilitation.
+According to the World Health Organization in 2023, low back pain is the top medical condition world-wide from which the most number of people world-wide can benefit from improved rehabilitation.